 Editor's Note: Photo taken from the establishment's official social account

-The Charleston Christmas Special is set to run for the 27th time from December 15 to December 22 this year.
+The Charleston Christmas Special is an annual event usually organized from mid-December to the end of December.
 This holiday concert invites an audience of all ages to great musical stages of holiday classics and contemporary songs arranged to instill a Christmas vibe.

 Address: Charleston Music Hall, 37 John Street, Charleston, SC 29403